-This list of the best furnace brands of 2023 provides the ideal place to start the search for a furnace for a new build or to replace an old unit.
+This list of the best furnace brands provides the ideal place to start the search for a furnace for a new build or to replace an old unit.
 Take the time to learn about each brand’s benefits and choose the option that best suits your preferences and budget.

 Known for: Lennox furnaces offer a wide range of options, including noise-reducing features with variable blower motors.

 Editors’ Choice: With SilentComfort Technology, this Lennox SLP99V variable-speed gas furnace (available at Lennox) can operate quietly while running at up to 98.7 percent efficiency.